schuppeste/Adafruit_RA8875/README.md

 Adafruit's Arduino driver for the RA8875 TFT driver with BTE Extension

-Added sume new functions to Display Images from SPI, Moving and Clipping between Layers with BTE.
+Added some new functions to Display Images from SPI, Moving and Clipping between Layers with BTE.

 tft.Transparent_Mode();

 tft.writeTo(LAyer 1 or 2); set Layer!

 tft.layerEffect(choice) ->LAYER1, LAYER2, TRANSPARENT, LIGHTEN, OR, AND, FLOATING